muhammedjamsheer/Angular/Basics.md

 The ViewChild or ViewChildren decorators are used to Query and get the reference of the DOM element in the Component.
 ViewChild returns the first matching element and ViewChildren returns all the matching elements as QueryList of items.
 We can use these references to manipulate element properties in the component.

 __@HostBinding__
 The HostBinding allows us to bind to a property of the host element.
 The host is an element on which we attach our component or directive.
 This feature allows us to manipulate the host styles.

+__3.Method Decorators__
+Method Decorators are applied to the methods of the class.

+__@HostListener__
+The HostListener listens to host events.
+The host is an element on which we attach our component or directive.
+Using HostListener we can respond whenever the user performs some action on the host element.

+__4.Parameter Decorators__
+Parameter Decorators are applied to the constructor parameter of the class.

+__@HostListener__
+The HostListener listens to host events.
+The host is an element on which we attach our component or directive.
+Using HostListener we can respond whenever the user performs some action on the host element.